 - Highlights: Historic building, outdoor pool, and a lively social scene.

-Neighborhoods to Consider:
+Neighborhoods to consider:

 - Lastarria: Known for its bohemian vibe, great dining options, and proximity to cultural attractions.